Global identification of dynamic panel models with interactive effects: Framework

+Given Assumptions \ref{as:1}-\ref{as:5}, we introduce the identification concept used in Section \ref{sec3}.
+Formally, we say that the parameters of the model are globally identified for almost all factor configurations if for any fixed admissible value of $(\alpha,\delta,\mathbf{D},\mathbf{\Psi})$ global identification (as defined in Subsection \ref{sec2.2}) holds except for a Lebesgue-zero subset of the unrestricted factors $\mathbf{F}_{2}$.

+If Assumption \ref{as:6} is additionally imposed, this statement translates into almost sure identification, where the almost sure qualifier is with respect to the distribution of $\mathbf{F}_{2}$.\footnote{This convention in language will be maintained throughout the paper.} This means that if one is willing to interpret the unrestricted factors as the realization of some arbitrary stochastic process drawn from an absolutely continuous distribution with respect to the Lebesgue measure in $\mathbb{R}^{(T-\bar{r})\bar{r}}$, the probability that the factors lie in the potentially underidentified region is zero.
+The plausible practical relevance of this probability-one statement depends on the context (see Section \ref{sec4}).

+Strictly speaking, the paper shows global identification for almost all factor configurations for any fixed admissible value of $(\alpha,\delta,\mathbf{D},\mathbf{\Psi})$, which is stronger than generic identification (which requires a genericity argument over the whole parameter space $\Theta$) and almost sure identification (which additionally requires factors to be drawn from an absolutely continuous distribution).
+However, we present the results as almost sure identification, because this concept conveys the economic intuition of the result in a clearer way.

+Remark \ref{rem:1} clarifies the role of Assumption \ref{as:6} and the scope of the identification results established in this paper.

+\begin{remark} For identification purposes, the factors $\mathbf{F}$ are treated throughout as fixed population parameters.
+Assumption \ref{as:6} does not give the factors a structural random interpretation.
+Rather, it specifies the measure with respect to which the genericity statement in the identification theorem is made.

+More precisely, the argument in Section \ref{sec3} shows that, fixing any admissible values of the non-factor parameters, global identification is guaranteed for Lebesgue-almost every admissible configuration of the unrestricted factors $\mathbf{F}_{2}$.
+Hence, any failure of the identification argument can occur only on a Lebesgue-null subset of the factor-configuration space.

+The probabilistic wording is only an equivalent formulation of this deterministic genericity statement.
+If the unrestricted factor coordinates are viewed as realizations from an absolutely continuous distribution, then the exceptional set has probability zero.
+In this sense, the parameters are almost surely globally identified.
+Without this probabilistic interpretation (i.e., after removing Assumption \ref{as:6}), the result should be read as follows: for each fixed admissible configuration of the remaining parameters, global identification holds for Lebesgue-almost every configuration of the unrestricted factors.
+Thus the genericity statement is imposed on the factor configuration, rather than on the full parameter vector, although the exceptional null set of factor configurations may depend on the fixed values of the remaining parameters. \end{remark}

-Additionally, throughout the paper, we will reference several established results from linear algebra and probability theory.
+Additionally, throughout the paper, we will reference some established results from linear algebra, probability theory and algebraic geometry.
 To ensure they are easily accessible to the reader, we present them as lemmas in this section.